QGIsK/lib-ts-starter/README.md

 ## Using this template

--   Search `lib-ts` and replace it with your custom package name.
+-   Search `lib-ts-starter` and replace it with your custom package name.
 -   Search `QGIsK` and replace it with your name.

 Features: